Frequently Asked Questions

 How safe is the vaccine for children?

-The CDC currently recommends that children aged 12 years or older get the Pfizer vaccine.
-There is no approved vaccine yet for kids younger than 12.
+The CDC currently recommends that children aged five years or older get the Pfizer vaccine.
 These recommendations were made after studies specifically evaluated the safety of this vaccine in children and the data was reviewed by outside experts.

-Myocarditis is more common in adolescent males aged 12-29, per CDC research.
-However, myocarditis is also a complication of COVID-19, the disease the vaccine can prevent in the first place.
+Experts suggest myocarditis risk is lower for children younger than 15.
+Additionally, COVID-19 is more likely to lead to myocarditis than vaccination.
 A CDC study released in August found that children under 16 who got COVID-19 have 37 times the risk of developing myocarditis than those who did not get the virus.
-The vaccine available for children over 12 will protect against COVID-19 infections.
+The vaccine available for children over five will protect against most COVID-19 infections.

 You might have heard of terms like “breakthrough infections” or have noted some places have reinstated mask mandates.